cine-io/cineio-peer-html-example-app/Readme.md

 # Cine.io peer html example

 This is an example application in just html showing the capabilities of [cine.io peer][cineio-peer].
-In this example you can video and text chat with users in a room.
+In this example you can video, audio, and text chat with users in a room.
 It uses the [cine.io Peer JS SDK][cineio-peer-js-sdk].

 ## How to run Locally